Quick Facts: Earning an Ed.D. in Massachusetts

 Administrator Licensure

 Massachusetts’s Office of Educator Licensure handles licensure for Academic PreK-12 administrators in Massachusetts public schools and Vocational Technical Education administrators.
-Licenses are issued by the Massachusetts Department of Elementary and Secondary Education (ESE).
+Licenses are issued by the Massachusetts Department of Elementary and Secondary Education (DESE).

 There are five relevant Administrator Fields in the Academic PreK-12 Administrator category: